 Statistics show that school children navigating outside the bus are far more vulnerable - either from the bus itself or from the surrounding traffic - than those riding inside the bus.
-The Task Force will endeavor to draw a statistical comparison between the number of school bus transportation-related fatalities and serious injuries that occur in and around school loading zones, versus to those that occur inside the bus.
+According to the National Collision Database, of the (24) school aged fatalities involving a school bus between 1998 and 2017, 79% (19 instances) involved children outside the bus, in or near the school bus loading zone.
+Of these 19 exterior fatalities, 79% (15 instances) were caused by the school bus itself and 21% (4 casualties) were caused by another vehicle.
+Five (5) of the 24 fatalities over this 20 year period were school bus passengers.
 To address these dangers, school buses are designed with a series of exterior safety features.
 They are painted bright yellow to help them stand out.
 They have strategically placed flashing lights that warn other drivers of the presence of children on the road.
 The bus also has a stop arm on the left-hand side to prevent motorists from passing while children are entering or leaving the bus, and it is equipped with a series of special mirrors.
 Many buses also have a pedestrian crossing control arm so that children will cross far enough in front of the bus that the bus driver can see them.